ahisky/MacLinuxUtils/README.md

   * [Mentions of MacLinuxUtils](#mentions-of-maclinuxutils)

 # End of development
 As of June 2021, with the 2.3.5 release, development for MacLinuxUtils has ended.
 This means that MacLinuxUtils will not receive feature updates anymore.
-It might only receive bug fixes.
+It might only receive bug fixes or other important patches to fix functionality.
 ## What does this mean for experimental mode?
 Currently, experimental mode is in a very unstable state and has not been updated since November 2020.
 Experimental mode is still accesible, but the features that are available in this mode will never end up in a stable build.
-FOr basic users, experimental mode is not really recommended.
+For basic users, experimental mode is not really recommended.

 # Features
 ### Graphical User Interface